dennis2908/python-crud/README.md

 #python-crud

 This is a basic CRUD with the Flask framework and Python.
 It's a small system of register of clients.
-Very Simple!

 #To use the System

   * pip install -r requirements.txt
   * python app.py